lauxton/ssd-2023/README.md

 ## Security Features
 This application was designed with security features (django, 2023) in mind.

-The following features come built-in with Django:
+The following features have built-in Django support:

-* SHA-256 encryption for passwords during login
+* Administration portal with user authentication and database models
-* Salt and hashing for user authentication on login
+* SHA-256 encryption algorithm, salt and hashing of passwords
-* Session cookies
+* User session management via cookies

 The following commands were added to `settings.py` to achieve input santisation measures, session management, and data encryption:
 ```